johnosbb/Artificial-intelligence/Embedded/LuckFox_Pico_Ultra_RV1106/examples/rknn_mobilenet_demo/README.md

 // ... query details for each tensor ...
 ```

-This section does a couple of vital things: it initializes the RKNN context, essentially waking up the NPU and loading the .rknn model's "brain."
-Then, it queries the model.
-This is like asking the model, "Hey, what kind of data do you expect as input?
-And what kind of data will you give me back as output?"
-Understanding these input and output requirements (number of tensors, their dimensions, data types, and any quantization parameters) is super important for preparing data correctly.
+This section does a couple of vital things: it initializes the RKNN context, essentially preparing the NPU and loading the .rknn model's internal structures.
+Then, it queries the model as to the type of data it expects and the type of data it will output.

 ```mermaid
 graph LR